oneTimePad/advantage/README.md

 In the Works:
  - Moving from protobufs to [gin-config](https://github.com/google/gin-config)
- - PPO, A3C, EPG, N-step Q, and distributed training
+ - PPO, A3C, EPG, N-step Q, Soft-AC, and distributed training

 Planned additions:
   - Value-based: